-- 41. This manual presents guidance for airworthiness standards related to passenger information signs, markings and placards that should be located in the cabin.
-It also addresses other aspects related to the safety of passengers on board aircraft, including considerations for persons seated at emergency exit rows, recommended brace-forimpact positions and sample commands used by cabin crew members to instruct passengers in the event of an emergency. - 42.
-Other useful ICAO sources include: - ICAO Doc 10002, Cabin Crew Safety Training Manual (second edition) - ICAO Doc 10049, Manual on the Approval and Use of Child Restraint Systems (second edition)
+As well, the manual presents guidance for airworthiness standards related to passenger information signs, markings and placards that should be located in the cabin.
+It also addresses other aspects related to the safety of passengers on board aircraft, including considerations for persons seated at emergency exit rows, recommended brace-for-impact positions and sample commands used by cabin crew members to instruct passengers in the event of an emergency.
+The manual was developed by ICAO to provide guidance on provisions contained in Annex 6, Operation of Aircraft.

+Other useful ICAO sources include:

+- ICAO Doc 10002, Cabin Crew Safety Training Manual (second edition) - ICAO Doc 10049, Manual on the Approval and Use of Child Restraint Systems (second edition)